 - Track and review progress.
 Avoid the last-minute scramble to complete work.

 - Have systems to support legal service delivery.
-For example: client acceptance; file opening and closure processes; multiple diary systems; checklists for mapping workflow and guiding activity on a matter; work handover processes.
+For example: client acceptance; file opening and closure processes; multiple diary systems; checklists for mapping workflow and guiding activity on a matter including any time limits; work handover processes.

 - Supervision.
 Monitor workloads and identify issues.